Roblox: Restrictions by country

-Roblox is blocked or banned in several countries: Algeria, China, Iraq, Jordan, Kuwait, North Korea, Oman, Palestine, Qatar, and Turkey.
+Roblox is blocked or banned in Algeria, China, Egypt, Iran, Iraq, North Korea, Oman, Palestine, Qatar, and Turkey.
 It was also banned in the United Arab Emirates from 2018 to 2021.
+Kuwait briefly banned the game from August to October 2025, with the country lifting the ban after Roblox agreed to implement a set of new safety and content restrictions requested by Kuwaiti authorities.
 The reasons for these bans differ: Turkey cited content that could promote gambling and child sexual abuse, while Qatar referenced child safety concerns.
+Russia banned the platform for promoting "extremist materials" and content related to the LGBTQ community, although the ban was lifted on June 10, 2026.
 The Netherlands and Belgium have restricted certain games on the platform due to their regulations on in-game "lootboxes", which give out items based on random or unknown chances, to reduce children's exposure to gambling.

 In February 2025, Bloomberg News reported that Roblox was under investigation by the U.S. Securities and Exchange Commission for unknown reasons.
 Later that year in August, Indonesia requested that Roblox strengthen its chat filters to remove harmful content and enhance child safety, warning that failure to comply could result in a ban.
 Members of Bahrain's parliament began drafting a bill to ban Roblox in the country following concerns about child safety in 2025.

 Multiple other countries or regions have issued warnings to its population regarding the platform.
 Guatemala issued a warning to parents in 2021.
 Authorities in the city of Surabaya imposed local bans on Roblox in primary and secondary schools in 2025, citing multiple incidents where sexual predators had harassed minors through the platform, following requests from the local Ministry of Education.
 That same year, the Committee for Children's Rights Protection of the Ministry of Education of Kazakhstan issued a warning towards parents for similar reasons.
 The General Directorate of Internal Affairs of the City of Bishkek in Kyrgyzstan later did the same.
 In September 2025, the government of the Mexican state of Nuevo León, through its civil police and cyber police unit, issued a public warning to parents stating that Roblox was not a safe platform for children for similar reasons.

+The European Union categorized Roblox as a "Very Large Online Platform" under the context of the Digital Services Act, having a reach of more than 45 million users, in August 2026, which requires the platform by the end of 2026 to implement controls and assess risks to users related to illegal content, harm to minors, physical and mental health, and rights of citizens within the EU.